DCSTOLF/oracle-container-scripts/README.md

 - Delphix environment should have an OS user with `uid=54321` and `gid=54321` (same as the Oracle user inside the container)
 - Set this user to the environment default
 - create a dSource in Delphix named `oracle-container-push` (example mount path: `/mnt/provision/oracle-container-push`)
-- copy the shell scripts contained in this repository into `oracle-container-push` mount point path take a snap
+- copy the shell scripts contained in this repository into `oracle-container-push` mount point path
+- take a snapshot of the dSource

 ## Docker run do duplicate the database